-11. Stakeholder Engagement, Corporate Websites, Presence on Social Media and Digital Transformation and in particular shall actively participate in social media in order to engage with their respective Stakeholders, working together on the innovation and digital transformation strategy of the Group.
+11. Stakeholder Engagement, Corporate Websites, Presence on Social Media and Digital Transformation

+The country subholding and head of business companies shall have a presence on the internet, and in particular shall actively participate in social media in order to engage with their respective Stakeholders, working together on the innovation and digital transformation strategy of the Group.